 In recent years attention has been focused on the horrific and avoidable deaths of citizens killed by the police.
 The senselessness of these killings is undisputed since they are often captured on camera by onlookers, or the police cameras installed in their patrol cars.
 The number of deaths at the hands of the police have been drastically underestimated by the tracking of the FBI.
 And now different private groups have stepped forward to get a better handle on the numbers.
 Where the FBI showed 461 homicides in 2013, a database called Fatal Encounters logged about 1,100 police-related homicides in 2014.

 Clearly this is a significant number and it is happening to blacks three times more often than whites.
 A recent article by Reddit Hudson, a retired black police officer, said that 15% of the officers will always do the right thing, no matter what the situation.
 And 15% will abuse their authority at every opportunity they get.
 The remaining 70% will could go either way depending on the influence of who they are working with at the time.
 Those odds don’t bode well for people of color who happen to be in the wrong place at the wrong time.
 Hudson writes of his experience on the force where few officers are indicted for their actions, “ no matter what an officer has done to a black person, that officer can always cover himself in the running narrative of heroism, risk, and sacrifice that is available to a uniformed police officer by virtue of simply reporting for duty”.

-If you or a loved one has been a victim of police brutally whether it be wrongful arrest, excessive force or homicide, it’s important that you take a few important steps.
+If you or a loved one has been a victim of police brutality whether it be a wrongful arrest, excessive force, or homicide, it’s important that you take a few important steps.

 - Make sure you find a witness and get their contact information.
 Most of these violations take place in public places and it’s important to find someone who can back up what happened.